ocaml-obuild/obuild/README.md

 `obuild` acts as building black box: user declare only what they want to build and with which sources, and it will be consistently built.
-The design is based on Haskell's Cabal, and borroasw most of the layout and way of working, adapting parts where necessary to support OCaml fully.
+The design is based on Haskell's Cabal, and borrow most of the layout and way of working, adapting parts where necessary to support OCaml fully.

 There's no way to build things that `obuild` has not been designed to do on